+Complete Streets are planned, designed, and operated for safe mobility for all users including pedestrians, bicyclists, motorists, and transit users of all ages and abilities.
+The Los Altos City Council passed a Complete Streets Policy through Resolution 2015-41 on December 8, 2015.
+The policy commits Los Altos to creating and maintaining Complete Streets.
+The policy sets out principles and a path for implementing the policy.
 The City of Los Altos recognizes the value of walking and biking, and has developed this Citywide Complete Streets Master Plan to improve the pedestrian and biking environment and to establish itself as a more walkable, livable, and healthy city.

-This Plan provides a broad vision, strategies, and actions for improving the pedestrian environment in Los Altos.
+This Plan provides a broad vision, strategies, and actions for improving the pedestrian, bicycling, and driving environment in Los

+This definition comes from the National Complete Streets Coalition.
+For more information, see: smartgrowthamerica.org/program/national-completestreets-coalition/Resolution 2015-41 Altos.
 Recommendations are built on and consistent with local and regional goals and policies for increasing the number of people who walk and bike in Los Altos.
-These goals include specific recommendations for streets, sidewalks, and multi-use paths, as well as policy recommendations to make Los Altos more sustainable by reducing the city's carbon footprint.
+These goals include specific recommendations for streets, sidewalks, and multi-use paths, as well as policy recommendations to make Los Altos more sustainable by reducing the city's carbon footprint and increasing the mode share of active transportation.

-While walking and biking are the least expensive transportation mode, building and maintaining high quality pedestrian and bicycle infrastructure requires comprehensive planning and long term funding.
+While walking and biking represent low cost transportation modes, building and maintaining high quality pedestrian and bicycle infrastructure requires comprehensive planning and long term funding and community commitment.
 The recommendations in this Plan will help the city reach goals adopted in the General Plan by creating an environment and programs that support walking and biking for transportation and recreation, encourage fewer trips by car, and support active lifestyles.